Geography of Florida: Flora

+Florida's plant life (flora) is considered one of the richest and most abundant in the united States, containing a number of species surpassed only by California and Texas.
+Approximately 230 plants species are endemic to Florida, found nowhere else in the world.
+The states location between temperate and subtropical zones creates diverse conditions supporting this botanic diversity.

+Florida scrub ecosystems occur on well-drained sandy soils and are characterized by sand pine, scrub oaks, saw palmetto, and Florida rosemary.
+The Lake Wales Ridge scrubs contained at least 40 endemic plant species, representing one of the highest concentrations of unique flora in North America outside of California, though many face endangerment from habitat loss.

+Florida's mangrove forests cover approximately 600,000 acres and ar dominated by three species: red mangrove, black mangrove, and white mangrove.
+Red mangroves occupy the seaward edge with distinctive prop roots, while black mangroves feature pneumatophores projecting above the soil.
+These coastal ecosystems provide storm protection, water filtration, and critical nursery habitat for fish and wildlife.

+Longleaf pine savannas and pine flatwoods historically represented Florida's most extensive ecosystems, characterized by open pine canopies with diverse ground layers dominated by wiregrass.
+These fire-dependent communities contain over 400 plant species and require periodic burns every three to seven years to prevent hardwood encroachment.

+Sawgrass (Cladium jamaicense), despite its name a sedge rather than a grass, dominates the Everglades covering approximately 1.5 million acres and forming the characteristic "river of grass" landscape.
+Other marsh vegetation includes water lilies, pickerelweed, and various aquatic plants, while bald cypress and pond cypress dominate swamp communities in slightly elevated areas.

 Political geography

 History

 Florida's extensive coastline made it a perceived target during World War II, so the government built airstrips throughout the state; today, approximately 400 airports are still in service.
 Post World War II, Florida was involved with the Sunbelt Economic Boom.
 Florida is known for its warm climates all year long, along other states in the south which was why they were a part of the sunbelt.
 They contributed to the tremendous population increase in the south.
 With increasing productivity and residential growth, it can be concluded that those factors allowed many people to migrate into Florida after the war, as many citizens were thrown into exiles from many countries like Cuba and areas in the Caribbean.